 Couples who decide to go to a private hospital for IVF treatment should consider prenatal insurance that covers IVF to keep the cost manageable.
 Check it out with insurers like AIA, AXA, and Pacific Prime Singapore for those kinds of insurance.

 WHAT ARE THE IVF CLINICS IN SINGAPORE?

-There are IVF clinics in both public and private sectors.
+There are IVF clinics in both the public and private sectors.

 Singaporeans who want to enjoy the government subsidy can pick one among the three public institutes:

 - KKIVF Centre by KK Women’s and Children’s Hospital

 - Centre for Assisted Reproduction (CARE) by Singapore General Hospital